Holy Roman Empire: Creation of institutions

-Major measures for the Reform was launched at the 1495 Reichstag at Worms.
+Major measures for the Reform were launched at the 1495 Reichstag at Worms.
 A new organ was introduced, the Reichskammergericht, that was to be largely independent from the Emperor.
 A new tax was launched to finance it, the Gemeine Pfennig, although this would only be collected under Charles V and Ferdinand I, and not fully.

-To create a rival for the Reichskammergericht, in 1497 Maximilian establish the Reichshofrat, which had its seat in Vienna.
+To create a rival for the Reichskammergericht, Maximilian established the Reichshofrat in 1497, which had its seat in Vienna.
 During Maximilian's reign, this council was not popular though.
 In the long run, the two Courts functioned in parallel, sometimes overlapping.

 In 1500, Maximilian agreed to establish an organ called the Reichsregiment (central imperial government, consisting of twenty members including the Electors, with the Emperor or his representative as its chairman), first organized in 1501 in Nuremberg.
 But Maximilian resented the new organization, while the Estates failed to support it.
 The new organ proved politically weak, and its power returned to Maximilian in 1502.